notesoft/firebird/doc/sql.extensions/README.blob_util.md

 # `RDB$BLOB_UTIL` package (FB 5.0)

-Before Firebird 5 BLOBs could be created appending data using the concatenate (`||`) operator with another BLOB.

-However there is two big problems with this approach:
-- BLOBs are always created in database page space, even if that is not required (not going to a persistent table).
-- Every time a concatenation happens, a new BLOB is created, filling the database with garbage.

-`RDB$BLOB_UTIL` package now exists to fix that problems.

-It allows BLOB creation in temporary page space (as well in the persistent page space) and has a workflow so that a BLOB is created and could have its data incrementally appended before it's closed and be available as a BLOB value.
-This is much like the BLOB client API works, but now available in PSQL.
+This package exists to manipulate BLOBs in a way that standard Firebird functions, like `BLOB_APPEND` and `SUBSTRING` cannot do it or is very slow.

+These routines operates on binary data directly, even for text BLOBs.

-## Function `NEW`
+## Function `NEW_BLOB`

-`RDB$BLOB_UTIL.NEW` is used to create a new BLOB.
-It returns a handle (an integer bound to the transaction) that should be used with the others functions of the package.
+`RDB$BLOB_UTIL.NEW_BLOB` is used to create a new BLOB.
+It returns a BLOB suitable for data appending, like `BLOB_APPEND` does.

+The advantage over `BLOB_APPEND` is that it's possible to set custom `SEGMENTED` and `TEMP_STORAGE` options.

+`BLOB_APPEND` always creates BLOB in temporary storage.
+That may not be the best approach if the created BLOB is going to be stored in a permanent table, as it will require copy.

+Returned BLOB from this function, even when `TEMP_STORAGE = FALSE` may be used with `BLOB_APPEND` for appending data.

 Input parameter:
  - `SEGMENTED` type `BOOLEAN NOT NULL`
  - `TEMP_STORAGE` type `BOOLEAN NOT NULL`

-Return type: `INTEGER NOT NULL`.
+Return type: `BLOB NOT NULL`.

 ## Function `OPEN_BLOB`

 `RDB$BLOB_UTIL.OPEN_BLOB` is used to open an existing BLOB for read.
-It returns a handle that should be used with the others functions of the package.
+It returns a handle (an integer bound to the transaction) suitable for use with others functions of this package, like `SEEK`, `READ_DATA` and `CLOSE_HANDLE`.

 Input parameter:
  - `BLOB` type `BLOB NOT NULL`

 Return type: `INTEGER NOT NULL`.

-## Procedure `APPEND`

-`RDB$BLOB_UTIL.APPEND` is used to append chunks of data to a BLOB handle created with `RDB$BLOB_UTIL.NEW`.

-Input parameters:
- - `HANDLE` type `INTEGER NOT NULL`
- - `DATA` type `VARBINARY(32767) NOT NULL`

-## Function `READ`
+## Function `READ_DATA`

-`RDB$BLOB_UTIL.READ` is used to read chunks of data of a BLOB handle opened with `RDB$BLOB_UTIL.OPEN_BLOB`.
+`RDB$BLOB_UTIL.READ_DATA` is used to read chunks of data of a BLOB handle opened with `RDB$BLOB_UTIL.OPEN_BLOB`.
 When the BLOB is fully read and there is no more data, it returns `NULL`.

 If `LENGTH` is passed with a positive number, it returns a VARBINARY with its maximum length.